liquid-labs/policy-home-lockdown/policy/families/procedures/Locking Down the Home.md

-# Locking Down Your Home
+# Locking Down the Home

 ## Purpose and scope